-(Click here if you're interested in an individualized minor rather than a major.)
+(Click here if you're interested in an individualized major rather than a minor.)

 The Individualized Major Program admits new students twice a year, in spring and fall.
 Admission is non-competitive; each application is judged on its own merits.
-Applying for an individualized major is a semester-long process during which you'll reflect on your academic goals and design a personalized curriculum in consultation with your faculty sponsor(s) and the IMP staff.
-The steps of this process are described below.
+The steps involved in applying for an individualized minor are described below.

 The application deadlines for upcoming semesters are as follows.

 - Fall 2020: Applications will be accepted on a rolling basis between August 24 and November 12.

 - Spring 2021: Applications will be accepted on a rolling basis between January 18 and April 08.